cristiandruta/monitoring-api/README.md

 ## Project Structure

-The compiled resources are found within the `dist` folder.
-Created resources
-include:

-- mf_update
-- mf_add_user
-- mf_new_experiment

-In addition, there is a test client installed into `test`, and the library is installed into `lib`.
+The compiled monitoring API library is found in the folder `lib`.
+A simple example of how to use the library is found in the `test` folder.
+The corresponding binary is called `test_mf_api`.

 ## Acknowledgment